Want more birds in your yard? Bribe some chickadees.

-Chickadees are a widespread number of species from the tit family in North America.
-They are frequent garden and feeder visitors, but more importantly, they are critical to the survival of migratory and resident birds!
+Chickadees represent a vast number of species from the tit family in North America.
+They are a frequent garden and feeder visitors, but more importantly, they are critical to the survival of migratory and resident birds!
 Chickadees live their lives in groups.
 Whether those groups are other chickadees or ten other species of birds, chickadees find safety and survival in numbers.
 Learn how to attract chickadees to your yard and why native birds will follow suit if chickadees begin partaking of your bird BnB!

 Chickadees are the cool birds on the block